 Appointing legal guardians for minor children

+Learning how to appoint a legal guardian has always been one of the most important aspects of our business.
 It is never too early to make a Will, and we should all most certainly do it once we have got children.
-Making Wills, when appointing legal guardians for minor children has always been one of the most important aspects of our business.

 Food for thought: A parent has a young child and has to go away for a month.
 It goes without saying that they would make the necessary arrangements for the child to be looked after.
-A parent has a young child and has to go away for a week.
-It still goes without saying that they would make those arrangements.
-A parent has a young child and has to go away for a day.
-It still goes without saying that they would make those arrangements.
-A parent has a young child and has to go away for just a couple of hours even, they would still make those arrangements.
+A parent has a young child and has to go away for just a couple of hours even, you would still make those arrangements to care of your children.
 So surely if a parent had to go away forever and never come home, surely they should make those arrangements.

-A recent survey suggests quite startling statistics, & emphasizes on why you should have a will in place:
+A recent survey suggests quite startling statistics, & emphasizes the practical considerations on why you should have a will in place:

 Only 21% of parents who still have children living at home have made a Will.